HeronErin/rug-clone/README.md

 The `rug` crate has six optional features:

 1. `integer`, enabled by default.
 2. `rational`, enabled by default.
-This features depends on the `integer` feature.
+This feature requires the `integer` feature.
 3. `float`, enabled by default.
 4. `complex`, enabled by default.
-This feature depends on the `float` feature.
+This feature requires the `float` feature.
 5. `rand`, enabled by default.
+This feature requires the `integer` feature.
 6. `serde`, disabled by default.
 This provides serialization support for the `Integer`, `Rational`, `Float` and `Complex` types, providing that they are enabled.